Starvation (crime): Genocide

 If committed with the intent to fully or partly destroy a protected group, starvation could be prosecuted as an act of genocide.
 In the South Africa v.
 Israel case, South Africa alleges that Israel is "using starvation as a weapon of war and to further Israel’s aims to depopulate Gaza through mass death and forced displacement of Palestinians".
+During the Gaza genocide, Israel was found to be using forced starvation as a weapon of war according to the United Nations, which was declared during South Africa's genocide case against Israel.

 Case law

 Unlike direct killing, there is a degree of distance between the perpetrator's actions in a starvation crime and the resulting effect on the victims.
 This aspect makes it more difficult to prosecute.
 Historically, prosecutions for starvation have been rare.

 The judges at the High Command trial—a United States military court convened to judge German war crimes—the judge ruled that "the cutting off every source of sustenance from without is deemed legitimate. ...
 We might wish the law were otherwise, but we must administer it as we find it".
 Even such actions as killing civilians fleeing a siege was ruled to be legal during the trial.
 Blockade causing starvation—including the siege of Leningrad where it killed hundreds of thousands of Soviet civilians—was deemed legal by Allied judges.
-During the Gaza genocide, Israel was found to be using forced starvation as a weapon of war according to the United Nations, which was declared during South Africa's genocide case against Israel.